tomxue/ReSampler/README.md

     alac24		Apple Lossless Audio Codec (24 bit) alac32		Apple Lossless Audio Codec (32 bit)

+*Note: the --listsubformats option will cause the program to display the valid formats for a given file-type*

 **Normalization factor** is **> 0.0** and **<= 1.0**, with 1.0 producing the largest possible output level without clipping.
 Note: resampler will accept normalization values over 1.0, but this will certainly result in clipping, and is therefore only for experimental and testing purposes.
 Just using **-n** with no parameter is equivalent to **-n 1.0**

 Additional options:

 **[--doubleprecision]** will force resampler to use double-precision arithmetic for its *internal calculations* and doesn't have anything to do with the file formats, although if you are working with 64-bit double-precision files, it would make sense to use double precision for calculations used in processing.

+**[--listsubformats <filetype\>]** will list all valid subformats for a given filetype